 How Does Student Loan Forbearance Affect Your Credit?

-For student loan borrowers who are eligible to take advantage of the CARES Act's assistance, the good news is your credit reports and scores will not be negatively affected.
-Your student loans will stay on your credit report, but will remain in positive standing (as long as you were current on your loans when you sought assistance).
+For student loan borrowers who are eligible to take advantage of the CARES Act's assistance, the good news is your student loans will stay on your credit report, but will remain in positive standing (as long as you were current on your loans when you sought assistance).